Dreigroschenoper

 title page: a pink label was glued on the page saying "Den Bühnen gegenüber als Manuskript gedruckt / Das Aufführungsrecht ist allein zu erwerben von dem Verlage / Felix Bloch Erben / Berlin-Wilmersdorf 1, Nikolsberger Platz 3" and at the bottom, outside the border, under "Printed in Austria" is again the stamp "Unverkäufliches Bühnenmaterial"

-The copy archived in Warsaw does not have the pink label on the title page, that means not all 293 copies of the printing were treated the same way.
 I contacted Felix Bloch Erben and asked if they still know the number and recipients of the copies with their pink label on it.
 Unfortunately they had no answer to this question.

 front cover